MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments-virtual-machines.md

 ## Apply deployment strategy

 You can apply a deployment strategy to define how your application is rolled out.
-We currently support the `runOnce` strategy and the `rolling` strategy for VMs.
+The `runOnce` strategy and the `rolling` strategy for VMs are both supported.
 [Here](https://docs.microsoft.com/azure/devops/pipelines/process/deployment-jobs?view=azure-devops#deployment-strategies) is the reference documentation for deployment strategies and the details about various life-cycle hooks.

 ## Deployment history views